JohnathanPi/Visual-ML/README.md

     barely visible !

   * ### Parsing the manual data:
-    When the user enters the data manually, multiple format are supported, however the toughest one to implement was numpy arrays (after they were printed).
-It was important for me to allow for numpy arrays to be pasted mainly so that generated datasets like sk-learns make_moons, make_blobs etc.. could be supported.
+    When the user enters the data manually, multiple formats are supported, however the toughest one to implement was numpy arrays (after they were printed).
+It was important to me to allow for numpy arrays to be pasted, mainly so that generated datasets like sk-learns make_moons, make_blobs etc.. could be supported.
 The problem with numpy arrays is that after they are printed, they are displayed with alot of whitespace, no commas, and whole numbers displayed as floats